Nigeria fuel subsidy: Police tear gas Kano protesters

 It has prompted countrywide anger and the main trade unions have announced an indefinite strike and mass demonstrations from Monday.

-Nigeria is Africa's biggest oil producer, but imports refined petrol.'Beaten by a stick'
+Nigeria is Africa's biggest oil producer, but imports refined petrol.

 The BBC's Yusuf Ibrahim Yakasai in Kano said during Wednesday up to 2,000 people occupied the city's main traffic roundabout, renaming it Liberation Square.